WHO Launches Tool To Assess Demand For Healthcare Workers In Africa

 Date

-(MENAFN- IANS) Nairobi, Oct 7 (IANS) The World health Organisation (WHO) on Monday launched the Health Labour market Analysis (HLMA) support tool to assist Africa in assessing health workforce education capacity, supply, and demand.
+(MENAFN- IANS) Nairobi, Oct 8 (IANS) The World health Organization (WHO) on Monday launched the Health labor market Analysis (HLMA) support tool to assist Africa in assessing health workforce education capacity, supply, and demand.

-The tool in Beta Version 3.0 is designed to facilitate the integration of health workforce planning into labor market analysis.
+The tool in Beta Version 3.0 is designed to facilitate the integration of health workforce planning into labour market analysis, Xinhua news agency reported.

 WHO Representative in Kenya Abdourahmane Diallo said that the HLMA support tool allows users to identify investment requirements for health worker employment across the continent.